chipsalliance/i3c-core/src/rdl/docs/README.md

 #### HANDOFF_DEEP_SLEEP field

+<p>If this field has a value of 1'b1, then the Secondary Controller Logic shall
+report a return from Deep Sleep state to the Active Controller.
+Writing 1'b1 to this bit is sticky.
+This field shall automatically clear to 1'b0 after accepting the Controller Role and transitioning to Active Controller mode.</p>

 #### CR_REQUEST_SEND field

+<p>Write of 1'b1 to this field shall instruct the Secondary Controller Logic
+to attempt to send a Controller Role Request to the I3C Bus.</p>

 #### BAST_CCC_IBI_RING field

+<p>Indicates which Ring Bundle will be used to capture Broadcast CCC data sent by the Active Controller.
+The Ring Bundle must be configured and enabled, and its IBI Ring Pair must also be initialized and ready to receive data.</p>

 #### TARGET_XACT_ENABLE field

+<p>Indicates whether Read-Type/Write-Type transaction servicing is enabled, via
+an I3C Target Transaction Interface to software (Section 6.17.3).</p>
+<p>1'b0: DISABLED: not available</p>
+<p>1'b1: ENABLED: available for software</p>

 #### DAA_SETAASA_ENABLE field

+<p>Indicates SETAASA method is enabled.</p>
+<p>1'b0: DISABLED: will not respond</p>
+<p>1'b1: ENABLED: will respond</p>

 #### DAA_SETDASA_ENABLE field

+<p>Indicates SETDASA method is enabled.</p>
+<p>1'b0: DISABLED: will not respond</p>
+<p>1'b1: ENABLED: will respond</p>

 #### DAA_ENTDAA_ENABLE field

+<p>Indicates ENTDAA method is enabled.</p>
+<p>1'b0: DISABLED: will not respond</p>
+<p>1'b1: ENABLED: will respond</p>

 #### RSTACT_DEFBYTE_02 field

+<p>Controls whether I3C Secondary Controller Logic supports RSTACT CCC with
+Defining Byte 0x02.</p>
+<p>1'b0: NOT_SUPPORTED: Do not ACK Defining Byte 0x02</p>
+<p>1'b1: HANDLE_INTR: Support Defining Byte 0x02</p>

 #### STBY_CR_ENABLE_INIT field

+<p>Enables or disables the Secondary Controller:</p>
+<p>2'b00 - DISABLED: Secondary Controller is disabled.</p>
+<p>2'b01 - ACM_INIT: Secondary Controller is enabled,
+but Host Controller initializes in Active Controller mode.</p>
+<p>2'b10 - SCM_RUNNING: Secondary Controller operation is enabled,
+Host Controller initializes in Standby Controller mode.</p>
+<p>2'b11 - SCM_HOT_JOIN: Secondary Controller operation is enabled,
+Host Controller conditionally becomes a Hot-Joining Device to receive its Dynamic Address before operating in Standby Controller mode.</p>

 ### STBY_CR_DEVICE_ADDR register